 Alice Springs or ‘The Alice’ as it’s colloquially known, is a town that is located in the geographical centre of Australia, close to the southern border of the Northern Territory, one of the six states that makes up Australia.
 The town is famous for its large populace of United States nationals whom have been present since the 1950s and a large majority of are employed at the Pine Gap Defence Space Research facility.
 The Gap is a joint operation between the US and Australian government.
 As the third largest town in Australia’s Northern Territory, Alice sees a lot of tourism due to its close proximity to Ayers Rock, which lies just over 200 miles away.
 Those who visit Alice Springs usually like to check out this magnificent sandstone rock formation which lies in the Red Desert that makes up the surrounding area of Alice Springs.

 The climate in Alice Springs is classified as a Desert climate with temperatures that conform to that classification due to the Alice being right at the point where several deserts converge.
-Driving from Alice Springs to Melbourne is quite a trip, in more ways than one.
+Driving from Alice Springs to Melbourne is quite a trip, in more ways than one, so you may wish to fly.
 The trip itself will take a little over 22 hours so that’s a whole day of non stop driving and you’ll be crossing the majority of South Australia on the A8 motorway, passing through Adelaide and then heading east to Melbourne for a total of just over a thousand miles.
 You’ll pass through a variety of small towns and see a lot of beautiful scenery when it’s light out.
 If you are driving a camper van then there are many beautiful spots on the drive you can pull over and enjoy an opportunity to camp out in the Australian desert which will be a fantastic side trip on your journey to Melbourne.
 If you’re not driving a camper and if you get tired easily, It’s probably best to try and make it to Adelaide and find a hotel to rest before continuing on to Melbourne.

 Continue reading The Drive from Alice to Melbourne